rebootl/stage/README.md

 Service file names shall not contain spaces.[^1]

 [^1]: Yes, I'm using "for file in $(ls $dir); do", and yes, I've read that this is the worst thing one could do...
-See issues 3).
+See "Not really issues" 3).

 When no service file or function is found the given name of the service is used as fallback.